History of China–India relations: Early Middle Ages

 Ambassador from Central India (中天竺 Zhong Tianzhu) to the court of the Tang dynasty.
 Wanghuitu (王会图) circa 650 CE.

 From the 1st century onwards, many Indian scholars and monks traveled to China, such as Batuo (fl.
 464–495 CE)—first abbot of the Shaolin Monastery—and Bodhidharma—founder of Chan/Zen Buddhism—while many Chinese scholars and monks also traveled to India, such as Xuanzang (b.
 604) and I Ching (635–713), both of whom were students at Nalanda University in Bihar.
 Xuanzang wrote the Great Tang Records on the Western Regions, an account of his journey to India, which later inspired Wu Cheng'en's Ming dynasty novel Journey to the West, one of the Four Great Classical Novels of Chinese literature.
 According to some, St. Thomas the Apostle travelled from India to China and back (see Perumalil, A.C.
 The Apostle in India.
 Patna, 1971: 5–54.)

 Chola Empire and Song dynasty

 Chola Empire under Rajendra Chola c.
 1030 C.E.

-The Cholas maintained a good relationship with the Chinese.
+The Cholas, one of the three major Tamil kingdoms that ruled over the ancient Tamilakam region of India, maintained a good relationship with the Chinese.
+The first records of a relationship between the Chinese and Cholas dates back to second century BC.
+As per Ban Gu's work Book of Han (Ch'ien Han Shu), a Chinese ambassador was sent to the Chola Empire.
+He has also mentioned that he had seen many unprecedented objects which are unseen at China, at the city of kuvangtche.
+Berend, an acoustics expert, annotates that the city named by Ban Gu is analogous with the acity of Kanchi.

+During the reign of the later Cholas such as Rajendra Chola I (1016–1033 CE) and Kulothunga Chola I (in 1077 CE), commercial and political diplomats were sent to China.
 Arrays of ancient Chinese coins have been found in the Cholas homeland (i.e. Thanjavur, Tiruvarur, and Pudukkottai districts of Tamil Nadu, India).
+Chinese coins have been found during excavations in parts of central Tamil Nadu such as Olayakkunnam and Thaalikkottai, which were part of the earlier Chola Empire.